NTT Data: 2011–present

 In 2011, the company acquired Italy-based Value Team S.p.A. and launched Global One Teams.
 In 2012 the company acquired London-based Design and Technology Consultancy, RMA Consulting, who specialize in software design and delivery across multiple channels.

 In 2013, the company acquired Madrid-based Everis, a company that provided IT services including consulting, system integration and outsourcing.
 Also in 2013, NTT DATA, the IT services provider with its U.S. headquarters in Plano, acquired Optimal Solutions Integration, a provider of SAP services headquartered in Irving, Texas.
 In 2015, the company acquired Carlisle & Gallagher, Inc., a Charlotte-based consulting firm.
 Also that year, the company acquired iPay88 - Online Payment Gateway for Asia Countries, Malaysia which specialize in online payment services and payment solutions for merchants with multiple financial institutions as business partners in Malaysia.
 In 2016, the company acquired the Dell IT Services unit (mainly the former Perot Systems) of Dell Inc for $3 billion.
 Also in 2016, the company acquired Nefos, a Salesforce consulting partner in Germany, Austria and Switzerland.

 in March 2022, NTT Data announced it had acquired the Detroit-based digital transformation and innovation company, Vectorform.

 In July 2021 NTT Data announced their newly established NTT DATA EMEAL (Europe, Middle East, Africa, and Latin America) and would start its operation from 14 September 2022.The new company brings Everis (with a presence mainly in Europe, and Latin America) and NTT DATA EMEA (with a presence mainly in the UK, Italy, Germany, Poland, and Romania) under the same management, with 38,000 employees across 25 countries and a revenue of 3 billion euros.

+In September 2025, NTT Data delisted itself from the Tokyo Stock Exchange, where it was previously traded as TYO 9613.